The Dead Cat Bounce Back Strategy

 Watch for the price to rally back into the vicinity of the open price.
 The area around the open price is likely to be a resistance level.
 This is once again a guide.
 We want the price to come within a couple percentage points of the open price, it may stay below or go just above, but once the price enters the vicinity of the open price we are on high alert for taking a short position.

 Take a short position only once the price starts to drop again.
 By waiting for the price to start dropping after nearing the open price, the day trader has more confirmation it actually is a dead cat bounce.

 Using the Finviz stock screener, choose Signal: Top Losers, to see the stocks which have gapped down in the morning.
-Upgrade to Elite Finviz for real-time quotes and pre-market data (very useful for this strategy).
+Upgrade to Elite Finviz for real-time quotes and pre-market data.
 Set Average Volume to at least 500,000 or 1,000,000 to assure all the stocks generated on the list have adequate volume for day trading.

 Stop Losses and Price Targets

 Dead cats that bounce eventually return to where they bounced from.
 While no strategy works all the time, if the price respects the open and declines off of it, it will often retest the low price created before the bounce (the morning low).
 Therefore, the initial price target for the short position is just above the prior low.
 Ideally, exit part of the position there.

 If the price starts to rally again, exit the rest of the position.
 Or, if the price breaks below the low of the day, hold onto the remainder of the position and exit at the first sign of a bounce.
 A tight trailing stop works well in this situation.